Vyral/base-template/_drafts/3-common-real-estate-investing-myths-that-totally-miss-the-mark.md

 {% include youtube.html %}

-Do you want to get started as a real estate investor?
-If so, don’t be fooled by these three common myths.
+<center>Do you want to get started as a real estate investor?
+If so, don’t be fooled by these three common myths.</center>

 If you want to build wealth through real estate investing, you’ll need to steer clear of these three real estate myths:&nbsp;